 2. The Dragon Prince | TV-Y7 | Animation, Adventure, Family | TV Series (2018– )

-No surprise that The Dragon Prince has a well represented character base as some of the writing staff worked on one of the greatest animated franchises of all time-Avatar: The Last Airbender (Now, on Netflix!
-You should also watch this, but we’ll save that for another post.) & The Legend of Korra.
+No surprise that The Dragon Prince has a well represented character base as some of the writing staff worked on one of the greatest animated franchises of all time-Avatar: The Last Airbender & The Legend of Korra (Now, both are on Netflix!
+You should also watch these too, but we’ll save that for another post).

 The story follows a teenage boy named Callum-voiced by Jack De Sena.
 More commonly known as Sokka of the Water Tribe-who is the “step-prince” for the kingdom of Katolis in the feuding human realm.
 Their nations are in constant war with the neighboring lands of Xadia who possess magic.